neelpatel112/macos_web_emulator/README.md

 # macosWeb-
 so this is my current project status:
 I'm still working on it ,,,
-# macosWeb-
-so this is my current project status:
-I'm still working on it ,,,
 # macOS Web - macOS Interface in Browser

 ![macOS Web Screenshot](https://img.shields.io/badge/macOS-Web-blue)